 Research shows that mentoring young women works.
 Teens and tweens in mentoring programs are more likely to finish high school, attend college, avoid teen pregnancy and high risk behaviors — all factors leading to positive life outcomes.

->

-> For the past 20 years, the Community Fund for Women & Girls has invested more than $300,000 in mentoring programs for over 4,500 young women.
+For the past 23 years, the Community Fund for Women & Girls has invested more than $300,000 in mentoring programs assisting more than 4,500 young women.
 It comes as no surprise to the Fund that 68% of New Haven Promise Scholars are women.

->

-> Connecticut full-time working women earn 78% of what their male counterparts earn, resulting in a yearly wage gap of $13,229 for the average Connecticut woman.
+Connecticut full-time working women earn 78% of what their male counterparts earn, resulting in a yearly wage gap of $13,229 for the average Connecticut woman.
 For a Connecticut woman with a college degree, that gap increases significantly — to $1.2 million over a working lifetime.
 We applaud Governor Malloy’s creation of THE GENDER WAGE GAP TASK FORCE to address our state’s ranking as 26th in the nation regarding pay equity.
 In 2013, to mark the 50th anniversary of the Equal Pay Act and to advocate for the Paycheck Fairness Act, which would move our nation closer to pay equity, the Fund for Women & Girls hosted Congresswoman Rosa DeLauro and Teresa Younger, Executive Director of the Permanent Commission on the Status of Women.

 Heart disease claims the lives of 1 in 3 American women, yet advances in cardiovascular medicine have not led to significant declines in fatalities in women.
 The first treatment for heart disease specifically taking women into account, was only introduced in 1999.
 Women’s Health Research at Yale, an organization leading the way in gender-specific research, is at the forefront of this issue.
 The Fund for Women & Girls is proud to partner with them to improve the health of women.